 So Joanna, who faithfully (and sternly) administered the group decided to hang up her riding crop and no longer beat us into shape.
 The group was going to cease December 2014.

 So here we are: Errors and Omissions Expected…..

 Selfishly I (Jason of JAC2) don’t want the group to fold, over the years it has given me a lot and still does.
 There is something unique about meeting people regularly face to face at an organised venue and sharing information, ideas, techniques and building a raft of “so and so knows that” for when you get stuck.
 I looked back over my recent benefits, even when the groups meetings were at 5 or so attendees and still think that I wouldn’t have built some of the associations via the global news groups / forums.
 As an ISV / MSP / Consultant it is very easy to become isolated and I would imagine it moreso at a small in-house development shop.
 Knowing that Patrick has a good VCL framework, Andrew has worked through the woes of cloud storage API’s, Adam has used TMS’s diagramming tool…….., means if I think I have a problem in those areas, I can have a chat with them, not fire off a generic forum message or googledeath myself.

-So for now, same format (10 monthly meetings a stones throw from Charring Cross, London), same fee (modest, but unfortunately not free – we don’t intend making any money, but do need to pay some of the running costs) & we have taken over the domain (richplum.co.uk), but as you are here, you can see we are moving to www.ukdevgroup.co.uk
+So for now, same format (10 monthly meetings in London), same fee (modest, but unfortunately not free – we don’t intend making any money, but do need to pay some of the running costs) & we have taken over the domain (richplum.co.uk), but as you are here, you can see we are moving to www.ukdevgroup.co.uk

 Hopefully we can: